 The epoch of the energy input also remains uncertain.
 Lloyd-Davies et al. (2000) put an upper limit of $z{max} \sim 7-10$ on the preheating epoch, from their estimate of excess entropy in groups.
-For active galactic nuclei (AGNs), there have been no additional constraints like the metal abundance in the case of supernova heating (Kaiser & Alexander 1999).
-Recently, Yamada & Fujita (2001) have looked into the deformation of the cosmic microwave background (the Sunyaev-Zel'dovich effect) by hot electrons produced at the shocks produced by jets from AGNs.
-They showed that the observed excess entropy of the ICM and the COBE/FIRAS upper limit for the Compton y parameter are compatible with each other only when the heating by jets occurred at relatively small redshift ( $z \leq 3$ ).
-Thus they questioned the 'pre-heating' scenario as their result suggests that the heating occurred simultaneously with or after cluster formation.
+For AGNs, there have been no additional constraints like the metal abundance in the case of supernova heating (Kaiser & Alexander 1999a).
+Recently, Yamada & Fujita (2001) have looked into the distortion of the cosmic microwave background (the Sunyaev-Zel'dovich effect) by hot electrons produced at the shocks produced by jets from AGNs.
+They showed that the observed excess entropy of ICM and COBE/FIRAS upper limit for Compton y-parameter are compatible with each other only when the heating by jets occurred at relatively small redshift ($z \le 3$).
+Thus they questioned the "preheating" scenario as their result suggests that the heating occurred simultaneously with or after cluster formation.

-In this paper, we calculate the heat input from quasar outflows inside clusters.
-We calculate the mechanical work done by various kinds of quasar outflows and the excess energy imparted by them on to the intracluster medium via $p \, dV$ work.
+In this chapter, we calculate the heat input from quasar outflows inside clusters.
+We calculate the mechanical work done by various kinds of quasar outflows and the excess energy imparted by them onto the intracluster medium via pdV work.
 For the statistics of quasars inside clusters, we use the extended Press-Schechter formalism.
-Finally we calculate the excess energy per particle and tally the results with available observations.
+Finally we calculate the excess energy per particle and tally them with available observations.

 In the next section, we discuss the abundance of quasars inside clusters of a given mass.
-We then discuss the evolution of quasar outflows and the mechanical work done by them in Section 3.
-We use these concepts to calculate the heating of the ICM in Section 4.
-We then discuss the implications of our results in Section 5.
-Throughout the paper we assume a flat universe with a cosmological constant, with $\Omega_0 = 0.35$ , $\Omega{\Lambda 0} = 0.65$ and h = 0.65.
+We then discuss the evolution of quasar outflows and the mechanical work done by them in § (3.3).
+We use these concepts to calculate the heating of the ICM in § (3.4).
+We then discuss the implications of our results in § (3.5).
+Throughout this chapter we assume a flat universe with a cosmological constant, with $\Omega{m0} = 0.35$, $\Omega{\Lambda} = 0.65$, and h = 0.65.